obsidianmd/obsidian-help/en/Extending Obsidian/Obsidian URI.md

   - Advanced topics/Using obsidian URI
   - Concepts/Obsidian URI
 ---
 Obsidian URI is a custom URI protocol supported by Obsidian that lets you trigger various actions, such as opening a note or creating a note.

-It is commonly used on macOS and mobile apps for automation and cross-app workflows.
+Obsidian URI enables automation and cross-app workflows.

+## URI format

-Obsidian URIs are typically in this format:
+Obsidian URIs use the following format:

 ```
 obsidian://action?param1=value&param2=value
 ```

 The `action` parameter is the action that you would like to perform.
+Available actions include:

+- `open` to open a note.
+- `new` to create or add to an existing note.
+- `daily` to create or open your daily note.
+- `search` to open a search.

 > [!warning] Encoding
 > Ensure that your values are properly URI encoded.
 For example, forward slash characters `/` must be encoded as `%2F` and space characters must be encoded as `%20`.
 >
  This is especially important because an improperly encoded "reserved" character may break the interpretation of the URI.
 [See here for details](https://en.wikipedia.org/wiki/Percent-encoding).

-## Register Obsidian URI

-On Windows and macOS, running the app once should be sufficient to register the Obsidian URI protocol on your computer.

-On Linux, it is a much more involved process:

-1. Ensure you create a `obsidian.desktop` file.
-[See here for details](https://developer.gnome.org/documentation/guidelines/maintainer/integrating.html#desktop-files).
-2. Ensure that your desktop file specifies the `Exec` field as `Exec=executable %u`.
-The `%u` is used to pass the `obsidian://` URIs to the app.
-3. If you're using the AppImage installer, you may have to unpack it using `Obsidian-x.y.z.AppImage --appimage-extract`.
-Then make sure the `Exec` directive points to the unpacked executable.

-## Open notes
+## Open note

-Opens an Obsidian vault, or open a file within that vault.
+The `open` action opens an Obsidian vault, or opens a file within that vault.

 ### Examples

 - `obsidian://open?vault=my%20vault`
   This opens the vault `my vault`.
 If the vault is already open, focus on the window.
 - `obsidian://open?vault=ef6ca3e3b524d22f`
   This opens the vault identified by the ID `ef6ca3e3b524d22f`.
 - `obsidian://open?vault=my%20vault&file=my%20note`
   This opens the note `my note.md` in the vault `my vault`, assuming the file exists.
 - `obsidian://open?path=%2Fhome%2Fuser%2Fmy%20vault%2Fpath%2Fto%2Fmy%20note`
   This will look for any vault that contains the path `/home/user/my vault/path/to/my note`.
 Then, the rest of the path is passed to the `file` parameter.
 For example, if a vault exists at `/home/user/my vault`, then this would be equivalent to `file` parameter set to `path/to/my note`.